bespoke-silicon-group/kremlin/README.md

 * GPU (`--planner=gpu`): Based on OpenCL.
 This planner is experimental.
 * Cilk (`--planner=cilk`): Based on Cilk++.
 This planner is experimental.

-## More Details
+## More Details and Getting Help

-For more details, head to [Kremlin's Bitbucket wiki](https://bitbucket.org/elsaturnino/kremlin/wiki/Home).
+For more details about using Kremlin and how it works, head to [Kremlin's Bitbucket wiki](https://bitbucket.org/elsaturnino/kremlin/wiki/Home).

+If you are running into problems, please use our issue tracker here on Bitbucket.